gaehlerm/SoftwareEngineering/README.md

     unit_price: float
     quantity_on_hand: int = 0
 ```

-### Pure method classes
+### Pure Method Classes

 A class may have no member variables at all.
 It consists only of public methods.
-In java and C#, writing such kind of classes is required as every function has to be implemented within a class.
-In other programming languages however, there is not much need for pure method classes.
-In C++ and Python you can define the corresponding functions free standing instead.
-In fact, I prefer free standing functions over classes with only public methods, but I guess that's a matter of taste.
+In Java and C#, writing such classes is necessary because every function must be implemented within a class.
+In other programming languages, however, there is not much need for pure method classes.
+In C++ and Python, you can define the corresponding functions as free-standing functions instead.
+In fact, I prefer free-standing functions over classes with only public methods, but I guess that's a matter of taste.

-In Python a lot of functions defined in libraries are not part of classes.
+In Python, many functions defined in libraries are not part of classes.
 This can be seen as follows.
-If we want to call the `sin` function, we have to wirte the following code:
+If we want to call the `sin` function, we have to write the following code:

 ```py
 import math